bill9800/speech_separation/README.md

 [AVspeech dataset](https://looking-to-listen.github.io/) : contains 4700 hours of video segments, from a total of 290k YouTube videos.

-Customized video and audio downloader provided in data. (based on youtube-dl,sox,ffmpeg)
+Customized video and audio downloader are provided in data/. (based on youtube-dl,sox,ffmpeg)

 # Preprocessing